 Introduction

 Squash players often embody the scholar-athlete, aiming for excellence on court and in the classroom.
-Unlike some professional sports, squash and education frequently go hand in hand, and many top players attend university or finish schooling while competing at a high level.
-This article looks at how players manage these dual roles at school and university, the programs that combine squash with education, and the common challenges, with case studies from several countries.
+Squash and education frequently go hand in hand, and many top players attend university or finish school while competing at a high level.
+Below is how players actually manage both, the programs built to combine squash with study, and where it gets hard, with examples from several countries.

 School-Aged Squash Athletes and Academic Life

 Training demands.
-Junior players often train several hours a day while keeping up with school.
-Aryaveer Dewan, a 15-year-old rising player from India, sets aside about four hours daily for practice: he wakes at 6 AM, attends school in the morning, then trains from the afternoon until 8 PM.
-Top juniors also travel often to tournaments, missing class time they must make up on the road.
+Junior players often train several hours a day around school.
+Aryaveer Dewan, a 15-year-old from India, sets aside about four hours daily: he wakes at 6 AM, attends school in the morning, then trains from the afternoon until 8 PM.
+Top juniors also travel often to tournaments, missing class they must make up on the road.

 Supportive schools.
 Anahat Singh, a leading Indian junior, credits her school: "My school is extremely supportive.
 I miss so much of school throughout the year, but if I need to talk to teachers online or on the phone, they're always there for me."
-She studies remotely when travelling, especially while preparing for her Class 12 board exams.
-Aryaveer says his teachers accommodate his schedule and attendance too.
+She studies remotely when travelling, especially while preparing for her Class 12 board exams, and Aryaveer's teachers accommodate his schedule too.
 Flexibility like virtual catch-up, deadline extensions, and adjusted attendance is often essential.

 Sacrifices.
-Balancing the two young often means giving up leisure.
-Anahat has spoken about missing "typical teenage experiences" such as hanging out with friends, school trips, and parties: "I don't get to go out with my friends so much, I miss out on a lot of that," though she feels the travel and experiences of squash make up for it.
+Anahat has spoken about missing "typical teenage experiences" such as friends, school trips, and parties: "I don't get to go out with my friends so much, I miss out on a lot of that," though she feels squash makes up for it.

 Early time management.
 Many school-age players build strong time-management skills.
-U.S. junior Eedha Mehta struggled at first when she entered high school, and her mental health suffered, but with support from coaches, teammates, and parents she found her footing; she and her teammates did homework together at the academy.
+U.S. junior Eedha Mehta struggled at first in high school and her mental health suffered, but with support from coaches, teammates, and parents she found her footing, doing homework with teammates at the academy.
 By the end of high school, many players have balanced school and squash for the better part of a decade.

 University Student-Athletes and Collegiate Squash

 Collegiate opportunities.
-In the United States, squash is played at dozens of universities, especially in the Ivy League.
-College teams compete under the College Squash Association (CSA), which governs intercollegiate squash in the U.S. and Canada.
-Squash is not an NCAA championship sport; it runs as a varsity or club sport under the CSA, with rosters of top recruits worldwide.
+In the United States, squash is played at dozens of universities, especially in the Ivy League, under the College Squash Association (CSA), which governs intercollegiate squash in the U.S. and Canada.
+It is not an NCAA championship sport; it runs as a varsity or club sport with rosters of top recruits worldwide.
 Lina Tammam, a junior national player from Egypt, chose education over turning pro at 15 and enrolled at the University of Virginia, finding "the perfect balance of squash and academics."

 Training versus workload.
 Teams train intensively while students carry full course loads.
-One Dartmouth College player describes practising about two hours on court six days a week, plus weight training.
-At Columbia University, where India's Ramit Tandon played before turning pro, players had five squash sessions, two gym workouts, and two track conditioning sessions a week.
-Tandon recalls days of practice 7:30 to 10:00 AM, gym 11:30 to 12:30, classes from 2 PM until as late as 7 PM, then homework and exam prep at night, joking that an all-nighter in the library meant "it's time to cut down on your social life."
+A Dartmouth College player practises about two hours on court six days a week, plus weight training.
+At Columbia University, where India's Ramit Tandon played before turning pro, players had five squash sessions, two gym workouts, and two track conditioning sessions a week; Tandon recalls practice 7:30 to 10:00 AM, gym 11:30 to 12:30, classes from 2 PM until as late as 7 PM, then homework and exam prep at night.

 Academic performance and support.
-Many college players still do well, largely through time management.
-"Staying organized and being intentional about my time makes a big difference," says the Dartmouth student-athlete, who builds a weekly schedule around practice.
-Universities provide advisors, tutors, and flexible exam scheduling when teams travel.
-In U.S. college squash, a Scholar-Athlete Award recognizes juniors or seniors who earn at least a 3.5 GPA while competing, and at the high school level more than 200 U.S. juniors were honored as scholar-athletes in 2024 for a GPA of 3.5 or higher.
-Squash has long been tied to selective institutions like Harvard, Yale, and Princeton, and most players treat the sport as a complement to their education, since pro squash lacks the financial security of sports like basketball or football.
+Many college players still do well through time management, with universities providing advisors, tutors, and flexible exam scheduling when teams travel.
+A Scholar-Athlete Award recognizes college juniors or seniors who earn at least a 3.5 GPA while competing, and at the high school level more than 200 U.S. juniors were honored as scholar-athletes in 2024 for a GPA of 3.5 or higher.
+Squash has long been tied to selective institutions like Harvard, Yale, and Princeton, and most players treat the sport as a complement to education, since pro squash lacks the financial security of basketball or football.

 Notable scholar-athlete achievements.